State Programs

 Are the incentives adjustable or fixed per project?

 There will be three incentives.
 Incentive #1 is based on the size of the facility and Incentives #2 and #3 are based on the level of savings in kWh and/or therms.
-View a detailed Incentive Structure.
+View the Existing Building or New Construction incentive Structure within the Applications for details.

 What if actual post-retrofit savings are higher than estimated?